 Two teams earned prizes in the graduate level course, EECS 556: Image Processing, thanks to the sponsorship of KLA-Tencor.
 The course, taught this past term by Prof. Jeff Fessler, covers the theory and application of digital image processing, which has applications in biomedical images, time-varying imagery, robotics, and optics.
-The KLA-Tencor judges in attendance this year were Eliezer Rosengaus and Jing Zhao.
+The KLA-Tencor judges in attendance this year were Eliezer Rosengaus and Jing Zhang.

 |Rebecca Malinas, Yaohui Li, Abhishek Bafna, Tatyana Dobrev|

 "In many imaging applications," explained the students, "an imaging system may produce low-resolution, blurry images.
 It is possible to improve the resolution of the output images through a process called super-resolution, in which we use multiple low-resolution images to recover a high-resolution image.
 However, the captured low-resolution images may also be blurry and noisy, which necessitates a deblurring step to recover a clear, high-resolution image.
 There is an additional problem with this, in that we do not know the blur kernel and so must simultaneously estimate the high-resolution image and the blur kernel.
 In our project, we investigated these processes and improved them through the use of color information in images.
 The use of color information greatly improved results."

 |Comparison of the original blurry image and the image improved through super-resolution|